apbendi/bitsyspec/README.md

 ## Usage

-The `runspecs` scripts can be used to conveniently run all [specs included in this repo](specs) with a provided implementation of Bitsy.
+The `runspecs` script can be used to conveniently run all [specs included in this repo](specs) with a provided implementation of Bitsy.

 ```bash